How Dreams Communicate in Color

-However, black can also be used to communicate spiritual states such as that state of seemingly infinite despair known as the "long dark night of the soul."
+As in waking life, black in dreams may be used to express depression, grief, or mourning.
+However, black can also be used to communicate spiritual states like that seemingly infinite despair known as the "long, dark night of the soul."

+- Death and Suffering.
 Black in dreams can represent the nigredo, the time when the false ego self undergoes a painful crucifixion and the time when the aspirant may feel much like the crucified Christ whose plaintive cry on the Cross epitomizes the feeling of abandonment one may feel while carrying one's own cross.

+- Transformation.
 Death in dreams is actually the beginning of transformation, not the end of physical life.
 However, while the hope of resurrection is assured, the color black is the perfect expression of the abject loneliness one may feel not only during a spiritual process, but during times of crisis in waking life.